-Obey Muchipisi is a Zimbabwean-born actor, singer, ballroom dancer, presenter, voice artist and news reader who has played roles in numerous South African television series including Generations, Rhythm City, Tshisa and Erfsondes.
+Obey Muchipisi is a Zimbabwean-born actor, singer, ballroom dancer, presenter, voice artist and news reader who has played roles in numerous South African television series including Generations, Rhythm City, Tshisa, Erfsondes and Ya Lla.

 Born in Mutasa, Zimbabwe, Muchipisi achieved his O' Level at Harare High and his A' Level at St Andrews High.
 Obey holds a B.A. in Media Studies degree with TV Productions as a major.